What do you see when you look at me?

 Slightly unusual start to a blog post.
 I haven’t written any poetry in ages.
 However, it expresses my thoughts for this next post.
 I want to talk about the idea of ‘judging a book by its cover’.
 I know we have all heard it.
-We are told from a young age to never judge a book by its cover when we meet someone.
-I think it’s human to make assumptions about people, but it is knowing when to stop assuming and when to actually get ‘knowing’ that person.
+I think it’s human to make assumptions about people, but it is knowing when to stop assuming and when to actually get to ‘know’ that person.
 Some of the most fascinating stories can be shared if only we get to know someone.
-People are awesome.
 We are all so unique and have different walks of life.
-We can all learn so much from one another.given half the chance.
+We can all learn so much from one another given half the chance.
 Do you remember this lady?

-Susan Boyle was ridiculed because of her appearance, her approach and pretty much everything… but the voice that came out shut everyone up.
+Susan Boyle was ridiculed because of her appearance, her approach and pretty much everything… but the voice that came out of her shut everyone up.
 What a wake up call.

 “In our present culture there is often a tendency to make snap judgements, and to have pre-conceived ideas about people, their achievements, their failings and their appearances…we need to stand back, switch on our brains before opening our mouths and take stock before we think or form opinions and make judgements.”
 (Julia W Richardson)

-I think this is a great summary of what we tend to do and wha we should do… This can be summarised in Matthew:
+I think this is a great summary of what we tend to do and what we should do… This can be summarised in Matthew:

 Take care and God Bless.

 And – MERRY CHRISTMAS!!!
-I will write a new blog post before the new year hopefully, so be sure to catch it my lovelies!!!
+I will write a new blog post before the new year hopefully, so be sure to catch it!